 A sound strip is just like any other strip in the VSE.
-You can grab and move it, adjust its starting offset using RMB over the arrow end handles, and K cut it into pieces.
+You can select and move it, adjust its starting offset using LMB over the strip handles, and K cut it into pieces.
 A useful example is cutting out the “um’s” and dead voice time.

 Overlapping strips are automatically mixed down during the rendering process.
 For example, you can have the announcer on channel 5, background music on channel 6, and Foley sound effects on channel 7.

-In the Playback Menu menu of the Timeline you will find some options concerning audio playback behavior.
+In the Playback Popover menu of the Timeline you will find some options concerning audio playback behavior.